kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Enhanced_Theory_Presentation.md

     (SELECT CategoryName FROM Categories c WHERE c.CategoryID = p.CategoryID) AS CategoryName,

     -- Scalar subquery with aggregate
-    (SELECT AVG(BaseSalary) FROM Products p2 WHERE p2.CategoryID = p.CategoryID) AS CategoryAveragePrice,
+    (SELECT AVG(e.BaseSalary) FROM Products p2 WHERE p2.CategoryID = p.CategoryID) AS CategoryAveragePrice,

     -- Scalar subquery for calculations
-    BaseSalary - (SELECT AVG(BaseSalary) FROM Products) AS PriceDifferenceFromOverallAverage,
+    BaseSalary - (SELECT AVG(e.BaseSalary) FROM Products) AS PriceDifferenceFromOverallAverage,

     -- Conditional scalar subquery
     CASE
-        WHEN BaseSalary > (SELECT AVG(BaseSalary) FROM Products p3 WHERE p3.CategoryID = p.CategoryID)
+        WHEN BaseSalary > (SELECT AVG(e.BaseSalary) FROM Products p3 WHERE p3.CategoryID = p.CategoryID)
         THEN 'Above Average'
         ELSE 'Below Average'
     END AS PriceCategory